-a) Issuance

-There are different types of residence permits, namely:

-- Short-term residence permit for up to 90 days - Continuous residence permit for up to 1 year

-- Long-term residence permit for an initial term of 5 years with a possibility for extension - it may be issued to foreigners who have resided legally in Bulgaria for 5 years without interruption

-- Permanent residence permits for an indefinite period of time.
+- a) Issuance There are different types of residence permits, namely: - Short-term residence permit for up to 90 days. - Prolonged residence permit for up to 1 year. - Long-term residence status for an initial term of 5 years with a possibility for extension it may be issued to foreigners who have resided legally in Bulgaria for 5 years without interruption. - Permanent residence permit for an indefinite period of time.

-Residence permits are issued by the Ministry of Internal Affairs (Migration Directorate) upon submission of certain documents in person to the police authorities.
+Residence permits are issued by the Migration Directorate with the Ministry of Interior upon submission of certain documents in person to the police authorities.

-The statutory term for issuance of a residence permit for continuous residence is 14 working days, but in more complex cases where additional documents should be presented, this term may be extended to one month.
-In practice it may take longer.
+The statutory term for issuance of a residence permit for prolonged residence is 14 working days, but in more complex cases where additional documents should be presented, this term may be extended to one month.
+In practice, it may take longer.